 There are a several very clear differences between the Apple Pencil 2 and the Apple Pencil 1.
 When comparing the Apple Pencil 2 vs 1, you’ll find these differences do not consist of pressure sensitivity or functionality, but rather design and comfort.

-Outside of these differences, the functionality stays quite the same between the Apple pencil 1 & 2: instant pairing, seamless integration with the iPad and iOS apps, above par drawing pressure sensitivity matched with paper-like drawing and note taking.
+Outside of the differences (table below), the functionality stays quite the same between the Apple Pencil 1 vs 2: instant pairing, seamless integration with the iPad and iOS apps, above par drawing pressure sensitivity matched with paper-like drawing and note taking.

 - What’s the difference between Apple Pencil 1 and Apple Pencil 2?

-- Apple Pencil 1 vs 2: Price differences
+- Apple Pencil 1 & 2: A Deeper comparison

 - Which Apple Pencil is better: Apple Pencil 1 or 2?